Holmfield Charitable Trust

 Overview

 The Holmfield Charitable Trust was registered with the UK Charity Commission (charity number 1113348) and operates as a small grant-making trust focused exclusively on serving the Jewish community.
 With an annual expenditure of £326,197 in the 2023-24 financial year, the trust's charitable objects are the advancement and furtherance of the Jewish religion and Jewish religious education, and the alleviation of poverty among the Jewish community throughout the world.
-The trust actively researches opportunities to assist the poor and encourage educational activities, considering grant applications from suitable organizations in both the UK and Israel.
+The trust actively researches opportunities to assist the poor and encourage educational activities, considering grant applications from suitable organisations in both the UK and Israel.
 The trust is governed by three trustees, none of whom receive remuneration, and operates without any trading subsidiaries or employees earning over £60,000.

 Funding Priorities